Table of Contents

 Step 7: Temperature

 Keep an eye out for frost warnings when harvesting in the fall.
 The majority of lettuces and greens are hardy and can endure light frosts.
-However, in colder weather, it's preferable to bring the pots indoors or harvest everything and start over in the spring.
+However, it's preferable to bring the pots indoors in colder weather or harvest everything and start over in the spring.

 These plants will switch from generating leaves to producing blooms when the weather warms and the number of daylight increases.
 The central stalk will begin to elongate as a result of this.
 The leaves become bitter and usable once the flower stem has formed.